sandeepchads/vsts-wikiTools/README.md

 1. Goto Wiki* hub in VSTS.
 Create your first Wiki page (You can create a dummy page and always delete it later)

-2. Click on More -> Clone Wiki -> and clone your VSTS Wiki repo using git clone command.
+2. Click on More -> Clone Wiki -> and clone your VSTS Wiki repo.

+'git clone'

 Let the clone location be "LocationA" with respect to the document.
 E.g with respect to this document "C:\Users\sancha\WikiDemo.wiki"